pannapurneswar/api_authentication/README.md

 # Welcome to your CDK Python project!

+change the url "https://cognito-idp.us-west-2.amazonaws.com/" to your cognito instance region in file "AWSAuthLambdaContainerFunction.py"

 This is a blank project for CDK development with Python.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.